 The two most popular AB testing tools by a wide margin were Optimizely and VWO.
 These are the most common AB testing tools used by Conversion Sciences clients, and virtually every single expert we chatted with is using both of these tools on a regular basis.

-Another two tools that came up frequently (in about a third of responses), were Convert Experiences and UsabilityHub.
+Another two tools that came up on our original poll (in about a third of responses), were Convert Experiences and UsabilityHub.
 Both of these tools received consistently strong reviews from the experts who used them and fill key needs in the CRO space, which we’ll discuss in their respective entries.
+We have updated this largely acclaimed list of AB Testing Tools to help you get ready for 2020 with our own recommendations.

 Without further ado, let’s talk a look at our list of recommended AB testing tools.